noyoshi/redundency-detector/README.md

 we will make, as the more consumer threads means that the less packets will be waiting on the buffer, ie we can have a smaller buffer.

+Note: Linear probing appears to be slightly faster, but less accurate.
+Need to see how much less accurate and if smarter caching could be used to improve.

 ### TODOs
 - [x] Detect redundancy on a whole packet payload basis using a hash function across the packet payload.
 - [ ] Detect redundancy on sub-packet windows (minimum of 64 bytes).